wescravens/iamdb/README.md

 grunt serve
 ```
 _Notes:_
 _I've run into build problems when using node node <0.11.x.
 I recommend installing [n](https://github.com/tj/n) and downloading node 0.11.14.
-If you run into build or dependency problems I recommend build the docker images as documented below._
+If you run into build or dependency problems I recommend building the docker images as documented below._

 _Please contact me or open issues for any problems you run into._